Football clubs in Spain – Region by region

 The Andalusian clubs

-Segunda: Almeria, Cadiz, Granada, Malaga, Cordoba
+Segunda: Almeria, Cadiz, Granada, Cordoba

 Andalusia football guide